vntzy/schemerald/README.md

 schemerald
 =======================

-An implementation of the Scheme R5RS interpreter I wrote in Ruby
+Schemerald is a Scheme R5RS interpreter written in Ruby.

 Features
 =======================